- What is this site?

 - Penname recovery is now available, if you forgot your penname please use this feature instead of creating a 2nd account.

-- Please DO NOT create a 2nd account because you want a different penname/username, we can change it for you (see next item).
+- If you want to change to a different penname/username, we can change it for you (see next item).

 - Absolutely DO NOT create a 2nd account to either puff up your own or a friend's review count, or to gang up on other MTT users.
-We will take disciplinary action against anyone found doing this including temporary and/or permanent suspension on one or both account.
+We will take disciplinary action against anyone found doing this including submission deletion and temporary and/or permanent suspension on one or both account.

 Users can now request to have their penname changed by an admin.
 When logged in, use the contact form and send us a message stating what you'd like us to change your penname too.
 We will email you back to confirm you want the change.
 Once the name change is complete, all your stories and reviews will have your new name.
 This will also be your new login.
 Please note we will change your penname once.

 Users cannot delete their own accounts, but can request account deletion by filling out and sending a contact form while logged in.
-Deletion is permanent, and your account and stories cannot be recovered once deleted!
+Deletion is permanent, your account cannot be recovered once deleted!

 If you do want to delete your account but are willing to leave your stories up for future fans to read and enjoy, you can "orphan" your work.
 Read more about it down the page .